LGBT Friendly Neighborhoods

 Rainbow flags proudly wave along Manchester Avenue in The Grove, the epicenter of St. Louis’ LGBT nightlife located on between Tower Grove and Chouteau avenues.
-The ever-expanding scene boasts more than a dozen friendly hot spots, each with a unique vibe and anchored by the always welcoming LGBT Center of St. Louis.
-You can enjoy a cocktail at Meyer’s Grove or chill at Erney’s 32°; mingle on the massive patio at Just John and the welcome-to-all atmosphere prevails at Novak’s Bar & Grill, Rehab and Atomic Cowboy.
-Nearby are JJ’s and Bad Dog, popular Levi/leather and bear haunts.
-A few blocks north, in Midtown Alley, The Fountain on Locust offers sinful ice cream cocktails, special Drag Shows and Lingerie Nights within the Art Deco-splendor of St. Louis’ old Stutz Bearcat Auto Showroom.
+The ever-expanding scene boasts more than a dozen friendly hot spots, each with a unique vibe.
+You can enjoy a cocktail at Meyer’s Grove or chill at Erney’s 32°; mingle on the massive patio at Just John and the welcome-to-all atmosphere prevails Atomic Cowboy.
+A few blocks north, in Midtown Alley, The Fountain on Locust offers sinful ice cream cocktails within the Art Deco-splendor of St. Louis’ old Stutz Bearcat Auto Showroom.

 Central West End (CWE)

 A LGBT favorite since the 1960’s, The CWE is arguably St. Louis’ most cosmopolitan neighborhood and beckons you to linger at sidewalk cafés, exciting galleries, trendy boutiques and cozy pubs.
-Take the St. Louis LGBT History Walking Tour created by The St. Louis LGBT History Project.
-What’s more, shop, dine or check in to one of the neighborhood’s hotels to get a feel for this vibrant and architecturally beautiful area.
-Stroll out the doors of the classic Chase-Park Plaza or recently opened Hotel Indigo to take in these amenities.
+Stroll out the doors of the classic Chase-Park Plaza or trendy Hotel Indigo to take in these amenities.
 Tree-lined private streets display stately turn-of-the-century homes, new high-rise condo towers, lofts and apartments.
-Playwright Tennessee Williams called this neighborhood home and based the setting for his classic, The Glass Menagerie, on the still-standing apartment building there.
 The awe-inspiring Cathedral Basilica of Saint Louis and historic Forest Park are the anchors of this exciting neighborhood.
-Annual events include a popular house tour in the spring, the Taste of the Central West End food festival in June, a Greek Festival on Labor Day weekend and Halloween festivities in October.
-LGBT-centric shops and nightspots including the always popular Loading Zone and Latin-inspired Club Viva await visitors.
+LGBT-centric shops and nightspots including the always popular Sub Zero and Latin-inspired Club Viva await visitors.

-This wonderful neighborhood hosts St. Louis’ annual PrideFest and Pride parade.
-The area’s diversity is on full display as block after block along Grand Boulevard is alive with Japanese, Vietnamese, Thai, Latin and Chinese restaurants, ethnic groceries, boutiques, vintage clothing stores and Asian import centers.
+This wonderful neighborhood diversity is on full display as block after block along Grand Boulevard is alive with Japanese, Vietnamese, Thai, Latin and Chinese restaurants, ethnic groceries, boutiques, vintage clothing stores and Asian import centers.
 Popular LGBT-owned businesses include MoKaBe’s, the venerable coffee house at Arsenal and Grand; Absolutli Goosed, where mixologists make magic with martinis and Cheap TRX, the funky and fabulous LGBT shopping experience.
 Tower Grove Park, an elegant 19th- century Victorian walking park with original picnic pavilions, statuary, and mock classical “ruins,” abuts this neighborhood.
 The park, established in 1868 is a National Historic Landmark, one of only four municipal parks in the nation to achieve that status.
-Annual events include a Chinese New Year celebration in February, an April house tour, the Festival of Nations and Pride Fest in the summer, the Pagan Fest each fall and a holiday walk in November.

-Named for an old streetcar turnaround, the always-changing neighborhood is home to one-of-a-kind stores and boutiques and more than 40 ethnic and American restaurants.
+Named for an old streetcar turnaround, the always-changing neighborhood is home to over 145 one-of-a-kind stores and boutiques and ethnic and American restaurants.
 The chicly retro Pin-Up Bowl, the Pageant concert nightclub and the Tivoli movie theatre provide plenty of opportunity for late night fun.
-Catch a concert by Chuck Berry (yes, THE Chuck Berry) at Blueberry Hill and saunter down the St. Louis Walk of Fame to learn more about the famous Americans (including LGBTers Tennessee Williams and Josephine Baker) that called the Gateway City home.
-The newest attraction in the neighborhood is the Moonrise Hotel for those who are having so much fun they just can’t go home.
+Saunter down the St. Louis Walk of Fame to learn more about the famous Americans (including LGBTers Tennessee Williams and Josephine Baker) that called the Gateway City home.
+Stay in the funky Moonrise Hotel.

 Soulard & Cherokee Street

 Just a few minutes south of the Arch, St. Louis blues music takes the stage in the Soulard neighborhood’s clubs and restaurants.
 Home to the second largest Mardi Gras celebration in the nation, Soulard is known for corner clubs where visitors can hear America’s greatest roots music.
 Elaborate courtyards offer outdoor dining from spring through fall.
 Soulard Farmers Market, operating continuously since 1779, is the neighborhood’s centerpiece where locals and visitors alike buy fresh produce, flowers, baked goods and exotic spices.
-Don’t miss a visit to Clementine’s, St. Louis’ oldest gay bar founded in 1978.
 Also be sure to storm The Bastille, another cozy LGBT establishment that serves decadent libations and held the title of #1 Gay Bar in St. Louis by a local entertainment guide.